wix-incubator/node-workshop/02-exercises/README.md

 real NodeJS programmer.

 There are three exercises, in which we will gradually build a TodoMVC app.
-Yes, I know, you're fed up with TodoMVC, but, hey, it's well known, and not by chance did it succeed as a "canonical app".
+Yes, we know - you're fed up with TodoMVC, but, hey, it's well known, and not by chance did it succeed as a "canonical app".
 Obviously, you don't need to concern yourself with the client part (which we will give to you) - you will write only the server code of this web app.